-The objective of this portfolio is to create a city - where people live long, healthy and independent lives in their own homes.
+The objective of this portfolio is to create a city - where people live long, healthy and independent lives in their own homes, making people responsible for their own care.

 The development of the Health and Wellbeing Board, together with the transfer of public health functions from the NHS adds coherence to the policies and actions around the health and wellbeing needs of the residents of Birmingham, across all life stages from young children to older people.